github/docs/content/actions/guides/caching-dependencies-to-speed-up-workflows.md

 ### Comparing artifacts and dependency caching

-Artifacts and caching are similar because they provide the ability to store files on {{ site.data.variables.product.prodname_dotcom }}, but each feature offers different use cases and cannot be used interchangeably.
+Artifacts and caching are similar because they provide the ability to store files on {% data variables.product.prodname_dotcom %}, but each feature offers different use cases and cannot be used interchangeably.

 - Use caching when you want to reuse files that don't change often between jobs or workflow runs.
 - Use artifacts when you want to save files produced by a job to view after a workflow has ended.
 For more information, see "[Persisting workflow data using artifacts](/github/automating-your-workflow-with-github-actions/persisting-workflow-data-using-artifacts)."